CarlaBuongiorno/la_fraschetta/README.md

     * I wish to easily login or logout so that I can access my profile and manage my personal details.
     * I wish to be able to request a password reset so that I can receive an email to reset my password incase I forget it.
     * I wish to get an email confirmation after registering so that I can verify my registration was successful.

+#### Reviews and Wishlist
+* As a Registered User:
+    * I wish to be able to add my own reviews to products so that I may share my experience.
+    * I wish to be able to edit/delete my reviews so that I can amend any errors or, in case I change my opinion.
+    * I wish to be able to add products to my wishlist so that I can view those products later.
+    * I wish to be able to remove products from my wishlist so that my wishlist only consists of products I want to have saved.

 ### Sorting and Searching
 * As a Shopper: